7RU7H/Archive/Services/Kubernetes/Kubernetes.md

 	- Restrict self-modifying workloads
 - Monitoring
 	- Scan containers and pod for vulnerabilities and misconfigurations
-	- Captute and Audit logs
+	- Capture and Audit logs
 	- Periodic manual review of settings